 Carrie Porter is a graduate of the 2011 class of King High School and an alum of the program.
 She had one of the most decorated and remarkable careers at King in the school’s history.
 She is one of the few to be awarded the Martin Luther King Servant Leader Award, given to the one athlete who most embodied the character and style of servant-leadership embodied by Martin Luther King.
 She was a four year letter earner, a member of the 2009 girls State team, carried a 4.0 GPA and her name is visible on almost every “All Time” list we keep in both cross country and track.

 She had a scholarship to compete at Biola University in La Mirada, which she did with continued distinction.
 She was an NAIA All American, Scholar Athlete and earned the “Champions of Character” award in track.
 On the track, she earned All American honors there as well as setting the Biola School Record for the half marathon, running 1:23 in 2014.
 She earned her degree in Kinesiology.

-Carrie is nearing the completin of her Doctorate in Physical Therapy from Azusa Pacific
+In 2020, Carrie completed of her Doctorate in Physical Therapy from Azusa Pacific and got married.

 Carrie still runs and competes and loves getting outdoors for recreation as often as possible.

 Pedro Sandoval, is a graduate of Rubidoux High School, class of 2015.
 He had a very good career running for 4 years of running under Coach Keith Chann and lead his team to qualifying for the State meet in 2013 and 2014.
 He was a integral part in those teams by leading and managing the emotional and mental state of those teams.
 While running track for the Falcons, he was a part of a school record setting 4×800 squad.
 Sandoval graduated with high honors in his high school years and ended with a 4.0 GPA.